 There are a few things to report from the last two weeks: Two plugins from Automattic have come under fire from the developer community, a bug in Google's index is making webmasters angry and a WP plugin vulnerability is currently being exploited.
 We also have a helpful tool for identifying typos and show why responsive does not automatically mean mobile-compatible.

 More and more people are using their smartphone or tablet to access the internet instead of a desktop PC or laptop.
 This is especially true for private use when searching for specific problems, solutions, products or services. - This is a change that every website operator should adapt to.
 However, a responsive theme is not enough.
 That's why we have 6 tips foroptimising your WordPresssite for mobile visitors.

-Big discussion about plugin advertising
+Big discussion about plugin -advertising

-The WCEU session schedule is fixed
+The WCEU session schedule is set

 Google bug leads to de-indexing

 How often have you been asked to determine a client's typography with the naked eye and only on the basis of a logo?
 With Font Squirrel's matcherator, this question will no longer be a problem!
-Simply upload an image file or image URL and the AI will suggest similar fonts.
+Just upload an image file or image URL and the AI will suggest similar fonts.

 Vulnerability in plugin "yuzo-related-post"

 The plugin "yuzo-related-post", which is active on over 60,000 WordPress sites , was removed from the official plugin directory due to a cross-site scripting vulnerability.
 Since then, hackers have been actively attacking WP sites with plugin installed.
 Therefore, you should uninstallplugin immediately!